pinot-contrib/pinot-docs/basics/components/cluster/tenant.md

 # Tenant

-A tenant is a logical component defined as a **group of server/broker nodes with the same Helix tag**. &#x20;
+Every table is associated with a _tenant_, or a logical namespace that restricts where the cluster processes queries on the table.
+A Pinot tenant takes the form of a text tag in the logical tenant namespace.
+Physical cluster hardware resources (i.e., [brokers](components/cluster/broker.md) and [servers](components/cluster/server.md)) are also associated with a tenant tag in the common tenant namespace.
+Tables of a particular tenant tag will only be scheduled for storage and query processing on hardware resources that belong to the same tenant tag.
+This lets Pinot cluster operators assign specified workloads to certain hardware resources,  preventing data from separate workloads from being stored or processed on the same physical hardware.

+By default, all tables, brokers, and servers belong to a tenant called _DefaultTenant_, but you can configure multiple tenants in a Pinot cluster.

 In order to support multi-tenancy, Pinot has first-class support for tenants.
 Every table is associated with a server tenant and a broker tenant.
 This controls the nodes that will be used by this table as servers and brokers.
-This allows all tables belonging to a particular use case to be grouped under a single tenant name.&#x20;
+This allows all tables belonging to a particular use case to be grouped under a single tenant name.

 The concept of tenants is very important when the multiple use cases are using Pinot and there is a need to provide quotas or some sort of isolation across tenants.
 For example, consider we have two tables `Table A` and `Table B` in the same Pinot cluster.